nahmahn/nahmahn/README.md

 - 🔭 I’m currently working on [NxtDevs](https://github.com/Epic021/NxtDevs_Project-)

+- 👋 About Me
-- 🙋‍♂️ About me **Hey, I'm Naman Jain!
-I'm an aspiring robotics engineer and AI/ML enthusiast, with a passion for creating impactful technologies.
-My current focus is on Generative Adversarial Networks (GANs), as I explore the power of machine learning to generate and manipulate data in innovative ways.
-I'm also deeply involved in robotics, working on projects like a micromouse and gesture recognition systems that blend my interests in both hardware and software.
-In addition to AI and robotics, I'm fascinated by space exploration (currently preparing for a mission to the dark side of the moon!), finance, and trading strategies.
-I’m always up for learning something new — whether it’s diving into computer vision, exploring deep learning, or figuring out how to make algorithms smarter and more efficient.
-When I’m not coding or building robots, you can find me rocking out on my guitar (I’m a Metallica and Guns N' Roses fan) or binge-watching the latest anime.
-I’m always excited to connect with like-minded individuals, share knowledge, and push the boundaries of what’s possible with AI and embedded systems!**
+Hi, I'm Naman Jain!
+I'm an aspiring robotics engineer and AI/ML enthusiast with a passion for creating impactful technologies.
+Right now, I'm focusing on Generative Adversarial Networks (GANs), exploring how machines can generate and manipulate data in creative ways.

+In addition to AI and robotics, I’m involved in projects like micromouse and gesture recognition systems, blending hardware and software.
+I’m also interested in space exploration (currently preparing for a mission to the dark side of the moon!), finance, and trading strategies.

+When I'm not coding or building robots, you'll find me rocking out on my guitar (a Metallica and Guns N' Roses fan) or binge-watching anime.
+Always excited to connect with like-minded people, share knowledge, and push the limits of what's possible with AI and embedded systems!

 - 📫 How to reach me **namjain06@gmail.com**